sartography/spiff-element-units/README.md

 Returns the json representation of a workflow capable of executing the first element unit available in `process_id` for the `element_id` associated with `cache_key`.
 This can be used to start or resume a process from previously cached element units.

-Raises `ValueError` if `cache_dir` does not exist or an element unit cannot be formed with the given inputs.
+Raises `ValueError` if `cache_dir` does not exist or a workflow cannot be formed with the given inputs.

 ## Development